awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

   + `wal2json` is updated to hash 9e962bad\.

 For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL features and extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

-##### PostgreSQL version 11 on Amazon RDS in the database preview environment<a name="PostgreSQL.Concepts.General.version110"></a>

-**Note**
-PostgreSQL Version 11 on Amazon RDS has been released in the production environment\.
-It is no longer supported in the Database Preview Environment\.

-PostgreSQL version 11 contains several improvements that are described in [PostgreSQL 11 released\!](https://www.postgresql.org/about/news/1894/)

-For information on the Database Preview Environment, see [Working with the database preview environment](#working-with-the-database-preview-environment)\.
-To access the Preview Environment from the console, select [https://console\.aws\.amazon\.com/rds\-preview/](https://console.aws.amazon.com/rds-preview/)\.

 #### PostgreSQL 10 versions<a name="PostgreSQL.Concepts.General.version10"></a>